 In government, losses occurred in local government education (-200) and state government hospitals (-100).

-Education and health services is tied for its highest September level on record.
-Leisure and hospitality is at its highest level for the month of September since 2001.
+Education and health services is at its highest level on record.
+Leisure and hospitality is at its highest level for the month of October since 2001.

-Financial activities is tied for its lowest September level on record.
-Government is at its lowest September level since 2001.
+Financial activities tied for its lowest October level on record.
+Government is at its lowest October level since 2001.
 (The data series began in 1990.)

 by Mark Barbano, Labor Market Analyst, Mohawk Valley